tc39/proposal-built-in-modules/README.md

 is also one of its downsides.
 The syntax is different from the `import` syntax developers should already be familiar with and a dynamic variant of the keyword would also have to be created.

-Not using a prefix also has the downside of requiring everything from the standard library to live in the same space creating a new “global” namespace and preventing the use of multiple namespaces for different contexts.

 > Reference: [tc39/ecma262#395-comment-196917747](https://github.com/tc39/ecma262/issues/395#issuecomment-196917747)

 **URL Based**